oliiiiiiiiiiiii/oliiiiiiiiiiiii/README.md

 ## I'm a Student and a Developer

 - learning Web Development
-- looking to collaborate with other content creators
+- looking to collaborate with other content developers

 ### Languages I Know:
 - 🐍 Python